aminnairi/command-parser/README.md

 const parser = new CommandParser();

-parser.add('create', 'Folder where to create the new project');
+parser.option('create', 'Folder where to create the new project');
-parser.add('existing', 'Folder where an existing project exists');
+parser.option('existing', 'Folder where an existing project exists');
-parser.add('editor', 'Editor to use to open the project');
+parser.option('editor', 'Editor to use to open the project');

 console.log(parser.parse());